 Vector magnetometers measure the vector components of a magnetic field.
 Scalar magnetometers measure the magnitude of the vector magnetic field.

 Magnetometers that are used to study the Earth’s magnetic field express the vector components of the field in terms of declination and the inclination.

 Magnetometers may also be classified by their intended use as stationary magnetometers and mobile magnetometers.
 Stationary magnetometers are installed to a fixed position and measurements are taken while they are stationary.
 Mobile magnetometers are used while in motion and are manually carried or transported in a moving vehicle.

 The performance and capabilities of magnetometers are described through their technical specifications.
 Following are the major specifications:

-- Sample Rate – Sample rate is the amount of reading given per second.
-Sample rate is important in mobile magnetometers.
+- Sample Rate – The sample rate is the amount of reading given per second.
+The sample rate is important in mobile magnetometers.
 The sample rate and the vehicle speed determine the distance between measurements.

 - Resolution – It is the smallest change in a magnetic field that a magnetometer can resolve.

 - Bandwidth or Bandpass – Bandwidth characterizes how well a magnetometer tracks rapid changes in the magnetic field.

 - Thermal Stability – The dependence of the measurement on the temperature.